-This is the easiest Refrigerator Jam Recipe with just two ingredients!
-All you need is sugar and fruit—no pectin necessary.
-Use as a “base” recipe for any berry or soft fruit.
-This small-batch recipe is perfect for any time you have berries on hand from the garden or market or a day of berry picking!
+This is the easiest Refrigerator Jam Recipe, with just two ingredients!
+All you need is the fruit and sugar—no pectin necessary.
+This small-batch recipe is perfect for any time you have berries or some soft fruit on hand.
 Enjoy that naturally delicious, flavor-packed taste that all jam lovers crave!

 How to Make Berry Jam